 Water is the planet’s most important fluid and plays a significant role in sustaining life on the earth.
-Almost two third of the earth’s surface is covered by water.
+Almost two-thirds of the earth’s surface is covered by water.
 Water is a transparent liquid, which makes up the streams, oceans, and lakes on the earth.
 Water is mainly found in its saline form and is not fit for drinking purposes.
 75% of the human body is composed of water and even 90% of human blood is composed of water.

 We find water in three different states: